(Optimal) Online Bipartite Matching with Degree Information: Experiments

 \paragraph{Baselines} We compare our algorithm to a variety of baseline algorithms. \begin{itemize}[leftmargin=*] \item \textbf{Ranking} In all experiments, we compare to the classic, worst-case optimal Ranking algorithm~\cite{karp1990optimal}.

-\item \textbf{MinDegree} The MinDegree algorithm is a version of MinPredictedDegree with a perfect oracle, i.e. $\sigma(u)$ returns the true degree of $u$.
-In comparison with MinPredictedDegree, MinDegree shows the effect of prediction error on the performance of MinPredictedDegree.
+\item \textbf{MinDegree} The MinDegree algorithm is a version of MPD with a perfect oracle, i.e. $\sigma(u)$ returns the true degree of $u$.
+In comparison with MPD, MinDegree shows the effect of prediction error on the performance of MPD.

-\item \textbf{Known i.i.d.\ baselines} For the experiments in the known i.i.d. case, we also compare to the baselines in the extensive empirical study of Borodin et al.~\shortcite{borodin2020experimental}--see their paper for detailed descriptions of all algorithms.
+\item \textbf{Known i.i.d.\ baselines} For the experiments in the known i.i.d. case, we also compare to the baselines in the extensive empirical study of~\cite{borodin2020experimental}--see their paper for detailed descriptions of all algorithms.
 The code is distributed under the GPL license.
 Notably, the algorithms Category-Advice and 3-Pass are \emph{not} strictly online algorithms: they take multiple passes over the data, using some limited information from previous passes to make better decisions in the next pass.
-It should also be noted that BKPMinDegree is distinct from either the MinPredictedDegree or MinDegree algorithms we have described--it does not use the type graph but rather maintains and updates an estimate of the degree of the offline nodes throughout the runtime of the algorithm.
+It should also be noted that BKPMinDegree is distinct from either the MPD or MinDegree algorithms we have described--it does not use the type graph but rather maintains and updates an estimate of the degree of the offline nodes throughout the runtime of the algorithm.

-Most known i.i.d.\ baselines are \emph{not} greedy--they do not always match an online node even if it has unmatched neighbors.
-Borodin et al.~\shortcite{borodin2020experimental} evaluate greedy augmentations of these algorithms (denoted by Algorithm(g)) which match to an arbitrary unmatched neighbor in these cases and generally show them to outperform their non-greedy counterparts.
-We additionally evaluate MinPredictedDegree augmented versions of these algorithms (denoted by Algorithm(MPD)) which applies the MinPredictedDegree rule in these cases using the expected degrees as predictions. \end{itemize}
+Most known i.i.d.\ baselines are \emph{not} greedy--they do not always match an online node even if it has unmatched neighbors. \cite{borodin2020experimental} evaluate greedy augmentations of these algorithms (denoted by Algorithm(g)) which match to an arbitrary unmatched neighbor in these cases and generally show them to outperform their non-greedy counterparts.
+We additionally evaluate MPD augmented versions of these algorithms (denoted by Algorithm(MPD)) which applies the MPD rule in these cases using the expected degrees as predictions. \end{itemize}